kianooshsanatkar/PythonBoulder/README.md

-# Enterprise-Framework
+# Python Boulder
-This will be a framework suitable to implement web base application.
+This is a simple e-commerce web base application.

 Although it's not complete yet ...

-futher information and documentation will be written here as the project going to be complete.